saisyama31/error-100-in-mongo-db/README.md

-1) i installed mongodb community server for working on my database and i created two folders in c drive in-> user folder -> creted my name folder and added -> two folders named mongodb(i renamed it which is mongodb community server) and mongodb-data for database. i typed this command on powershell :: /Users/sai/mongodb/bin/mongod.exe --dbpath=/Users/sai/mongodb-data and i didn't get any error and extra-files in my my mongo-db folder...
+1) i installed mongodb community server for working on my database and i created two folders in c drive in-> user folder -> creted my name folder and added -> two folders named mongodb(i renamed it which is mongodb community server) and mongodb-data for database. i typed this command on powershell :: /Users/sai/mongodb/bin/mongod.exe --dbpath=/Users/sai/mongodb-data and i didn't get any error and extra-files in my my mongo-db folder(error pic::https://github.com/saisyama31/error-100-in-mongo-db/blob/master/extra%20files%20and%20folder.png)

 #solution for the above issue
-1) You would want the middle option under the header "Visual Studio 2015, 2017 and 2019" which is "x64: vc_redist.x64.exe".
+1) did a little digging and it seems that dll belongs to Microsoft Visual C ++ Redistributable.
+I'd recommend download and installing the latest Visual C++ from the official        Microsoft website.you would want the middle option under the header "Visual Studio 2015, 2017 and 2019" which is "x64: vc_redist.x64.exe".
    After reinstalling, try restarting your machine and then restarting MongoDB.
 Let me know if that works or not.

-2) after that u will get this error given below to resolve it move the sai folder or ur name folder to public folder in users in c drive as public folder is read/write enabled this will resolve the issue....
+2) after that u will get this error given below to resolve it move the sai folder or ur name folder to public folder in users in c drive. this will resolve the issue....